 5. Handle any unfinished businessWhen a team member leaves the company, handling any unfinished business as gracefully as possible is crucial.
 It includes any unfinished pieces of work, documenting work they have done, preparing knowledge transfer sessions and documents, etc. It is also essential to ensure that they return all office supplies and equipment.
 You should also get them the pay off all outstanding debts.
 By taking these simple steps, you can ensure that the departure is as smooth as possible for both the employee and the company.

-7. Ensure a good farewellWhen someone is about to leave your team, there are a few things that you should do to ensure a good farewell.
+7. Ensure a good farewellWhen a team member leaves, there are a few things that you should do to ensure a good farewell.
 These include:

 - Be sure to show gratitude and thank them for their contributions to the team.
 Let them know that you appreciate everything that they’ve done